-We have a clawback policy that provides for the return from an NEO of performance based compensation if that NEO has engaged in fraud or grossly negligent misconduct that results in us having to issue a restatement of financial results to correct material non-compliance with reporting requirements and the performance compensation paid to that NEO is more than it would have been based on the restated financial results.
-We will revise our clawback policy to comply with Rule 10D-1 under the Securities Exchange Act of 1934 adopted by the SEC in October 2022 once final rules are adopted by the NYSE.
+We have a clawback policy that provides for the return from an NEO of performance based compensation if we issue a restatement of financial results to correct material non-compliance with reporting requirements and the performance compensation paid to that NEO is more than it would have been based on the restated financial results.
+This clawback policy complies with the most current NYSE requirements.